antemooo/DCSA/README.md

 Only **api_key, api_secret, access_token_key and access_token_secret** must be assigned.

-A well explained example of how to obtain these keys, can be found [here](http://docs.inboundnow.com/guide/create-twitter-application/).
+A well-explained example of how to obtain these keys can be found [here](http://docs.inboundnow.com/guide/create-twitter-application/).

 **To run the code:**